NarNights/arco/README.md

 To launch the art production side of this project, a budget of $2500 is available (from self-funding) to be split among anybody that can contribute to the successful completion of the first issue, as per [THE SCRIPT](..//master/issue-1/script.md).

 Use the social links below to get in touch with questions, for more details about applying, or to submit work for consideration.
-While portfolio work will be carefully considered, we need to see something from the *Arco* world, either in the prescribed style (or something better), to understand what you will bring to the project.
+While portfolio work will be carefully considered, we need to see something from the *Arco* world, either in the prescribed style or something better, to understand what you will bring to the project.
 Rough work is definitely fine; our art team can extrapolate talent from a sample.

 ### Contributors and Available Roles